uni-notes/uni-notes/docs/CS_Electives/Machine_Learning/07_Information_Theory.md

 # Information Theory

+## Entropy

+> Entropy, as it relates to machine learning, is **a measure of the randomness in the information being processed**.
+The higher the entropy, the harder it is to draw any conclusions from that information.

 Information entropy is developed to describe the avg amount of info needed to specify the state of a RV

 Quantifies how much **new** information about a RV $x$ is obtained when we observe a specific value $x_i$